Is there a better way to construct buildings?

 Critically, the product design team also focuses on quality and cost.
 We know these are extremely important factors in purchasing decisions.
 In everything we do, Cost and Quality are at the forefront of all our decision-making.

 At Zuru we follow some Key Principles in everything we do - allowing us to integrate every part of our company, solve problems, fail faster, and create a performance culture.
 Below are some of these key ideas.

 These include Extreme vertical integration, Automation and our rules on the speed of innovation.
 These principles allow us to build teams that can reach their full potential.

-We are focusing on how each item of raw material moves from its source to the end consumer and how to make this process as efficient as possible.
+We are focusing on how each atom moves from the raw material mine to the end consumer and how to make this process as efficient as possible.
 We design, build, code, assemble and test every part of the product and process in-house.
 Vertical integration allows us to innovate faster and integrate ideas without waste and with reduced cost.
 It allows us to make decisions at all levels of the company.
-If it's core to the business - we do it ourselves and we become the best in the world at doing it.
+If it's core to the business, we do it ourselves and become the best in the world at doing it.

-At ZURU we’re really excited to change the way we build forever.
-Our offices in Italy (Milan/Modena), China (Shenzhen, Dongguan and Huizhuo), India (Ahmedabad/Kolkata), America (Los Angeles) and New Zealand (Auckland) are working to do this every day.
+At Zuru we’re really excited to change the way we build forever.
+Our offices in Italy (Milan, Modena), China (Shenzhen, Dongguan, and Huizhou), India (Ahmedabad, Kolkata), the USA (Los Angeles), and New Zealand (Auckland) are working to do this every day.
 We have over 400 engineers and designers working in over 900,000 square feet of research and development space.

-If you’re interested in joining our team we are looking for Engineers, Designers and Problem Solvers from all industries.
+If you’re interested in joining our team, we are looking for Engineers, Designers, and Problem Solvers from all industries.
 We are looking for people who want to join a performance culture of hard work and teamwork.
-We need people to help us make the future better and change the way we build forever.
+Come help us make the future brighter and the world a better place.